Equity Equivalent Investment Programme to drive digital transformation and create economic empowerment in South Africa.

 Our status as a Microsoft Equity Equivalent Programme partner gives us a great deal of credibility.

 One such early beneficiary of the Microsoft Equity Equivalent Programme is Home Grown.
-Home Grown is a utility management service provider that focuses on developing solutions for the mobile cellular industry with a focus on the energy sector.
+Home Grown is a utility management service provider.
+Developing solutions for the mobile cellular industry with a focus on the energy sector.

 The smart utility management platform uses Microsoft’s cloud technology Azure to forecast electricity demand in real time.
 It also incorporates external data such as weather measurement and GPS coordination to assist in more effective resource distribution and management.